Aquia Church Weekly Announcements

 FROM OUR FOOD MINISTRIES: The long lines of guests coming on Wednesdays for food from Aquia’s Pantry and Aquia’s Table likely reflect the ongoing financial need among so many neighbors around us.
 This level of outreach is possible because of the generosity of support from faithful volunteers and donations from many different people and groups—from among our parishioners and beyond our church membership.
 If you can offer some support to these ministries (especially with your time on Tuesday mornings and during the day and early evening on Wednesdays or with financial contributions), your help will be deeply appreciated.
 Aquia’s Table prepares a maximum total of 400 meals on the first and third Wednesdays of each month, and Aquia’s Pantry distributes groceries to a maximum of 140 households each week.
 Please note: when Stafford County Public Schools are closed for inclement weather, our food ministries do not operate that day.

-AQUIA'S PANTRY UPDATE FROM LATE DECEMBER
+AQUIA'S PANTRY MID-FEBRUARY UPDATE

 NEWS FROM AQUIA’S TABLE